 - If you have medications to take the morning of surgery, do so with a few sips of water.

-- Remove makeup, hairpins, contact lenses, nail polish, shave etc.
+- Remove makeup, hairpins, contact lenses, nail polish, earring, etc.

 - Stop taking NSAIDs (ibuprofen, naproxen) and blood thinners (Coumadin, aspirin) seven days before laparoscopic pituitary surgery.